clojuredocs/guides/articles/ecosystem/java_jdbc/using_sql.md

 ### Processing a result set lazily

 Since `query` returns a fully realized result set, it can be difficult to process very large results.
+Fortunately, `java.jdbc` provides a number of ways to process a large result set lazily while the connection is open, either by passing a function via the `:result-set-fn` option or, since release 0.7.0, via `reducible-query`.

+**`query` and `:result-set-fn`**

+_If you are using release 0.7.0 or later, consider using `reducible-query` instead -- see below._

-Fortunately, `java.jdbc` provides a way to process a large result set lazily while the connection is open, by passing a function via the `:result-set-fn` option.
-Note that the function you pass must force realization of the result to avoid the connection closing while the result set is still being processed.
+For `:result-set-fn`, the function you pass must force realization of the result to avoid the connection closing while the result set is still being processed.
 A `reduce`-based function is a good choice.